drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Everyday more teams and organizations are attempting to do the DevOps.
 This  includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc .
 But, there is not much actual coding.
 The lack of development within these team leads to manual playbooks and intervention to fill the gaps of the tools.
 This is inefficient, results in inconsistencies, and impedes the ability to scale.

 Asking a team to shift towards a development focus is a nontrivial request.
 The team cannot abandon existing responsibilities, such as maintaining the existing infrastructure and on-board new services.
-This results in little bandwidth to foster coding skills and  But, there is a more gradual, less intimidating approach to embrace coding.Jupyter Notebooks are not only for data scientist.
+Little bandwidth is left to foster coding skills which results in a negative feedback loop preventing fosting.
+But, there is a more gradual, less intimidating approach to embrace coding.

+Jupyter Notebooks are not only for data scientist.
 Non-development teams can leverage Notebooks to incrementally write more code.
 With Jupyter, small bits of code can be written, executed, and introspected.
 This makes learning to write code less daunting.

 Further more, Jupyter Notebooks are a great way to initially codify a task.
 They are shareable, repeatable, auditable, and versionable playbook.
 Notebooks can also server as supplemental examples to documentation.